 Pastors wives get depressed too.
 Maybe they get depressed most of all.
 Living in the”fishbowl” is no joke and pulls on all your resources and all your energy.
 That can leave you entirely depleted at times.
 Even if you’re not completely active in the church at the moment, the emotional toll can be draining.
 Pair that with judgmental people, inconsiderate people, and your husband’s strain…you have a recipe for emotional disaster.

 As I’ve said in my other posts, depression is scientific.
 It’s a science I am not skilled or qualified to talk about beyond my own experiences.
 I am not a mental health professional.
 I am a “me” professional.
 I know what I’ve experienced personally.
 I know what my friends tell me and I know what I read online.
-That’s why I blog about.
-That’s what I talk about on my podcast (available in Google Play and Apple Podcasts).
+That’s why I blog about it.
+That’s what I talk about on my podcast (available on Google Play and Apple Podcasts).

 Depression and pastors’ wives is a thing.